What's the meaning of life?

 4. We are in charge of taking care of the earth (Genesis 1:26).

-God intended for us to be fulfilled by these things.
-This was our purpose: to be with each other, to do good, to love God, and to be responsible for Creation.
-But when sin came into the picture, we got confused (Genesis 3).
+Everything was clear at first, but when sin came into the picture, we got confused (Genesis 3).
 Why should I be around people?
 What was I supposed to be working toward?
 Where is that bigger Someone again?
 Is He even there?
 I have better things to do than take care of this place.
-I'm outta here...
+I'll figure it out later...

 We'd forgotten what we were made for.

-Shiny New Creations
+Shiny New Meaning

 "Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come." —2 Corinthians 5:17